benhowell/pgnotifier/README.md

 *will not* be monitored until a call to `stop()` and `start()`, or `restart()`, is made.
 >
-> It's advisable to allow pgnotifier take care of listener thread management via the default `autorun=True`, *unless there is a very good reason* to manage it manually.
+> Listener thread (re)starts are only required under certain, specific circumstances.
+It's advisable to allow pgnotifier take care of listener thread management via the default `autorun=True`, *unless there is a very good reason* to manage it manually.
+See [__maybe_restart](./private_methods.md#notifier__maybe_restart-) for more detail.

 When a notification is received on a channel, callbacks subscribed to that channel will be executed.